Label Hierarchy Transition: Delving into Class Hierarchies to Enhance Deep Classifiers: Experiments on Natural Images

-All our experiments are implemented with the Pytorch platform \cite{paszke2019pytorch} running on NVIDIA Tesla V100 graphics cards.
-Following \cite{chang2021your}, we employ ResNet-50 pre-trained on ImageNet \cite{deng2009imagenet} as our network backbone, followed by a \emph{fc} layer with 600 hidden units.
-For fair comparison, the features of \emph{fc} layer are uniformly split into $K$ parts ($K=2$ for Standford Cars and $K=3$ for other datasets), with each used for the prediction of each hierarchy.
-During training, the models are trained with Momentum SGD with a momentum of 0.9, a weight decay of $5\times10^{-4}$, a batch-size of 64, and an initial learning rate of 0.01 for backbone layers and 0.1 for other layers.
-The training epoch is set as 80 and the learning rate is decayed to 0 by the cosine annealing schedule.
-We set $\lambda$ as 2 and ablate it in the supplementary materials (Sec.
-C).
-The same augmentation strategies as \cite{chang2021your} are adopted, i.e., each image is resized to $224\times224$ and padded with 4 pixels on each side, and then the resulting image is randomly cropped and horizontally flipped.
+\textbf{Implementation Details:} All our experiments are implemented with the Pytorch platform \cite{paszke2019pytorch} running on NVIDIA Gefore RTX 3090Ti GPUs.
+Following \cite{chang2021your}, we employ ResNet-50 pre-trained on ImageNet \cite{deng2009imagenet} as our network backbone, followed by a fully-connected layer with 600 hidden units.
+For fair comparison, the features of fully-connected layer are uniformly split into $K$ parts ($K=2$ for Standford Cars and $K=3$ for other datasets), with each used for predicting the labels at each hierarchy.
+During training, the models are trained with Momentum SGD with a momentum of 0.9, a weight decay of $5\times10^{-4}$, a batch-size of 8, and an initial learning rate of 0.0002 for backbone layers and 0.002 for other layers.
+The training epoch is set to be 200 and the learning rate is adjusted by the cosine annealing schedule.
+We initially set $\lambda=0.1$ for Cub-200-2011 and $\lambda=2.0$ for the other two datasets, except for $\lambda=0.01$ for all the three datasets under a relabeled ratio of $\mathcal R=90\%$.
+The same augmentation strategies as described in \cite{chen2022label} are adopted, i.e., each image is resized to $448\times448$, and then the resulting image is randomly cropped (random cropping for training and center cropping for testing) and randomly horizontally flipped.